Andre Blackman

-Andre Alexander-George Blackman (born 10 November 1990) is an English professional footballer who plays for Dulwich Hamlet.
+Andre Alexander-George Blackman (born 10 November 1990) is an English footballer who last played for Dulwich Hamlet.

-A left back, he can also play as a wing back and a left winger.
+A left back, he can also play as a left winger.

 Early life

 Blackman was born in Lambeth, London.

-Club career
+Career

 Early career

 Blackman began his career at Afewee Academy in Brixton before joining as a trainee with Arsenal, moving to Tottenham Hotspur and then signing for Portsmouth at the age of 16.
 He also had spells with Chelsea, and West Ham.

 Bristol City

 Blackman started his professional career by signing a two-year contract with Bristol City after his release by Portsmouth.

 Blackman made his debut for Bristol City in the League Cup match against Brentford on 11 August 2009.
 On 1 October 2009, he was released by Bristol City over a disciplinary matter, without making a league appearance.
 He then went on trial with Championship side Leicester City, which proved to be unsuccessful.